zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-query/adb-query.md

 ## Required Artifacts

--   The following lab requires an Oracle Cloud account.
+-   The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

 ## STEP 1: Create External Tables with DBMS_CLOUD